 Upon completion of this stage your driver will have all it's alphanumeric escapes functional.
+You will need to edit the file BWMMSKCP.A86 this is the section which is required to be customized.
 Most of the escapes are table driven and should be very simple to customize.
 The escape table is found at the end of the file, the format is character count followed by the characters for the function.
 We will discuss each routine in detail each of these routines are the alphanumeric escapes discussed in the GSX Version 1.X programmers guide.

+Escape Description

-() Description Lscape escfn1: NO MODIFICATION REQUIRED This returns the number of character rows and columns. escfn3: This routine initializes the display into alpha numeric mode.
+escfn1: NO MODIFICATION REQUIRED

+This returns the number of

+character rows and columns.

+escfn3: This routine initializes the display into alpha numeric mode.
 It is called at CLOSE WORKSTATION time, and any time the display is to be used in alpha mode.
-If a mouse is connected and is interrupt driven then the mouse should be de initialized by calling the subroutine mouse_function. escfn4: This routine moves the alpha cursor up one character row.
+If a mouse is connected and is interrupt driven then the mouse should be de initialized by calling subroutine mouse_function.

+escfn4: This routine moves the alpha cursor up one character row.
 If at top of screen no action occurs.
-To customize modify the data following cur_up in the data segment. escfn5: This routine moves the alpha cursor down one character row.
+To customize modify the data following cur_up in the data segment.

+escfn5: This routine moves the alpha cursor down one character row.
 If at bottom of screen no action occurs.
-To customize modify the data following cur_down in the data segment. escfn6: This routine moves the alpha cursor right one character column.
+To customize modify the data following cur_down in the data segment.

+escfn6: This routine moves the alpha cursor right one character column.
 If at right edge of screen no action occurs.
-To customize modify the data following cur_right in the data segment. escfn7: This routine moves the alpha cursor left one character column.
+To customize modify the data following cur_right in the data segment.

+escfn7: This routine moves the alpha cursor left one character column.
 If at left edge of screen no action occurs.
 To customize modify the data following cur_left in the data segment.